How to Make the Best of It (When You Believe IT is a Big Mistake)

 Whoa.

-Her words got to me, maybe because of their truth.
+Her words got to me, maybe because they were true.

-But this guy was in his 20’s when my sister was born . . .
+“This guy she was marrying was in his late 20’s when my sister was born!”

-It’s another reminder of how imperfect I am and how much I need God to walk me through, well, everything, carry me sometimes.
-He knows I love my sister and only want the best even when I disagree with her.
+He knows that I love my sister and only want the best for her even when I disagree with her.

-All of a sudden, I felt like I’m the one who’s wrong.
+All of a sudden, I felt like I was the one who was wrong.

 The Bible says, “Do not judge, or you too will be judged” (Matthew 7:1, NIV).

 Growing up, I dealt with sex abuse.
-When I got help, I found out that if I wouldn’t forgive, I’d continue to suffer.
+When I got help, I learned that

 We never truly gain freedom without forgiveness.

-Yup, over the years, I’ve had lots of forgiveness lessons.
-We’ll come back to them because they are a huge key to the freedom we want.
+Over the years, I’ve had lots of forgiveness lessons.
+They are a huge key to finding freedom.

 “Pray to me,” God says, “and I will answer you.
 I will tell you important secrets.
 You have never heard these things before” (Jeremiah 33:3, ERV).

-His words felt like the balm I needed.
+His words felt like the healing balm I needed.

 Change my heart.

-I give You all the dissension in my family
+I give You the dissension in my family

 and ask, will You make the best of it?